jflamy/owlcms4/docs/OBS.md

-# Broadcasting a Virtual Competition using OBS
+# Broadcasting a Competition using OBS

-This page explains how to broadcast a Virtual Meet using Zoom and OBS (Open Broadcast Software).
+This page explains how to broadcast a Meet using OBS (Open Broadcast Software).
+The process is the same for a live meet or for a virtual meet.
+For a live meet, you will use a "video capture source".
+For a Zoom meet, you will use a window running zoom, or a monitor showing zoom as a source.

 Requirements:

 1. A laptop and at least one external monitor.
-2. A Zoom license.
+2. A Zoom license if using zoom.
 3. The [OBS Studio](https://obsproject.com/) free software that will combine what we want to show and stream it out.
 4. A Facebook or YouTube account -- we will use Facebook live for this demo, but you can use whatever streaming service OBS Studio supports (including YouTube, Twitch, etc.)